 The importance of gathering information about the target customers.

-Knowledge of the details of customers’ lives is one of the most important features that enable companies to provide value to meet the acceptance of their customers.
-The customer’s feeling that you know the details of his problem or need will no doubt make him listen to you very well.
+Knowledge of the details of customers’ lives is an essential feature that enables companies to provide value to meet their customers’ acceptance.
+The customer’s feeling that you know the details of his problem or need will undoubtedly make him listen to you very well.
 Thus, they are best able to offer solutions and products that match it.

 The customer buys the product because it solves a problem or satisfies a desire.
-The following paragraphs will show you the most important problems and difficulties faced by customers as well as how to target them to obtain a high degree of product-market fit.
+The following paragraphs will show you the most critical issues and difficulties customers face and how to target them to obtain a high degree of product-market fit.

 Determine, what value does your product offer to the customer?